borntofrappe/borntofrappe/README.md

 - feature: icons page showcasing the vector graphics designed for the website

-- bug: rename rotate animation to avoid duplication
+- refactor: svg syntax describing telescope — no need to include a class